Red Sox, fans rally around Ortiz after shooting

 Me siento tranquilo de saber que estás fuera de peligro, usted es fuerte Compai, ya quiero oírle la voz.
 Orando, nos vemos pronto pic.twitter.com/jdSnNsM7eI

-Red Sox starter David Price played with Ortiz during his last season and said the Boston icon embraced him with open arms.
+Red Sox starter David Price played with Ortiz in his last season and said the Boston icon embraced him with open arms.

-Mookie Betts echoed that sentiment Monday, saying Ortiz made him feel welcome and at home during his rookie year.
+Mookie Betts echoed that sentiment Monday, saying that Ortiz made him feel welcome and at home in his rookie year.

 "I can't speak for other people, but for me, he's like a big brother and a dad at the same time," Betts said.

-The outpouring of support for Ortiz extended far beyond his former teammates on Monday.
-President Barack Obama and New England Patriots quarterback Tom Brady were among those who sent get-well wishes.
+The outpouring of support for Ortiz extended beyond his former teammates on Monday.
+President Barack Obama and New England Patriots quarterback Tom Brady were among those who sent well wishes.

 Six years ago, David Ortiz's spirit and resolve helped us all begin to heal from the Boston Marathon bombing.
 Today, I want to join many others in wishing him a speedy recovery of his own.
 Get well soon, Papi. pic.twitter.com/9orpBgnVI5— Barack Obama (@BarackObama) June 10, 2019